MehooL26/Git-Github-Tutorial/01-git_basics.md

 ## CLONING AND STATUS
-- Clone : cloning a repo on our local machine git clone <link> <br>
+- Clone : cloning a repo on our local machine <br>
+  git clone <-link->

 - cd <folder name> : for changing directory.

 - ls : lists all files and folders for the current folder.
 - ls -a : lists all the files including the hidden files.

-- Status : displays the state of the code i.e. whether we modified the repo or not git status
+- Status : displays the state of the code i.e. whether we modified the repo or not <br>
+  git status

 - Types of Status: